nasa-jpl/tos2ca-anomaly-detection/README.md

 03. Request and/or read the data, returning a subset based on the user input.
 04. Format the data into a dict type and convert it to binary.
 05. Store the read data in Elasticache.
-06. Call the ForTraCC operator class that will start the ForTraCC job, reading the data from Elasticache and converting it back from binary to dict.
+06. Call the ForTraCC or AUX-GeoI operator class that will start the job, reading the data from Elasticache and converting it back from binary to dict.
-07. Deposit the ForTraCC output into Elasticache.
+07. Deposit the ForTraCC or AUX-GeoIR output into Elasticache.
 08. Stitch the output netCDF-4 file together and deposit it in S3.
 08. Create plots and GeoJSON polygons of the anomalies.
 09. Upload the plots and GeoJSON to S3.